abl0719/ASElux/README.md

     n       the number of threads used during alignment (default = 1).

 Update: 2018.04.17
-In the default align mode, the read counts are SNP based which means that a read can be counted multiple times if there are more than one SNP existing in the read.
-We now offers a new option to count the reads for only one SNP in the read.
+In the default alignment mode, the read counts are SNP based which means that a read can be counted multiple times if there are more than one SNP existing in the read.
+We now offers a new option to count the reads toward only one random SNP in the read.

 New parameter:

 --count_once
-    if the flag is used, one read would only be counted once no matter how many
+    for the reads that countain multiple SNPs, ASElux randomly pick one SNP in
-    SNPs are in the read.
+    the read and count towards that SNP to avoid the double counting problem.